N-45div/vaulte/README.md

 ## Future Improvements

 1. Expand loan pool functionalities with multi-chain support.
-2. Integrate support for multiple stablecoins.
-3. Add analytics dashboards for creators and investors.
-4. Explore dynamic APR based on market conditions.
+2. Extensive audits on the protocol's smart contracts.
+3. Improve on and build out a full fledged payment system for creatives, indiehackers and end users.

 ---